diocomweb/website/docs/programs/diode_affiliate_prorgram.md

 ## Governance

-The Referral Code system is governed based on the [Diode Foundation Referral Program](https://diode.foundation/docs/programs/ambassador_registration_program.html).
+The Referral Code system is governed by the [Diode Foundation Referral Program](https://diode.foundation/docs/programs/ambassador_registration_program.html).

-The Affiliate Program activities require a Referral Code, and are then governed by [Diode's Affiliate terms](https://diode.io/affiliate).
+The Affiliate Program activities require a Referral Code, and are then governed by the [Diode Affiliate Program terms](https://diode.io/affiliate).